Poseidon (film): Critical response

 On the review aggregator website Rotten Tomatoes, Poseidon has a score of 33% based on 204 reviews, with an average rating of 4.8/10.
 The consensus reads: "This remake of The Poseidon Adventure delivers dazzling special effects.
 Unfortunately, it doesn't seem that any of the budget was left over to devote to the script".
 On Metacritic, which assesses films on a score out of 100, Poseidon has a rating of 50 based on 36 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave it an average grade "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times wrote, "Petersen's heart isn't in it.
 He is too wise a director to think this is first-rate material, and too good a director to turn it into enjoyable trash."
+In a two out of four review, Jon Niccum of Lawrence Journal-World described it as "the cinematic equivalent of a Carnival Cruise."
 Brian Lowry of Variety wrote, "Wolfgang Petersen's large-scale liner moves reasonably well, though anyone with the faintest memory of its 1972 predecessor will wonder where most of the plot went, and the dialogue is so stilted it can honestly be said the less the better."